Fallout 4: Characters

 The player's character (voiced by either Brian T. Delaney or Courtenay Taylor) takes shelter in Vault 111, emerging exactly 210 years later on October 23, 2287, and assuming the name of the "Sole Survivor".
 There are thirteen possible companions in the story.
-Dogmeat, a loyal German Shepherd, is the only mandatory companion, but six others must at least be encountered; Codsworth (Stephen Russell), the Sole Survivor's robot butler; Deacon (Ryan Alosio), a Railroad agent; John Hancock (Danny Shorago), the mayor of Goodneighbor; Nick Valentine (Stephen Russell), a synth detective; Piper Wright (Courtney Ford), an intrepid reporter; and Preston Garvey (Jon Gentry), the reluctant leader of the Minutemen.
-The other six possible companions are Cait (Katy Townsend), an Irish-accented cage fighter; Curie (Sophie Simone Cortina), a robot scientist turned Synth; Danse (Peter Jessop), a Brotherhood of Steel Paladin; MacCready (Matthew Mercer), a mercenary; Strong (Sean Schemmel), a human-sympathetic Super Mutant; and X6-88 (David Paluck), an Institute Courser.
+Dogmeat, a loyal German Shepherd, is the only mandatory companion, but six others must at least be encountered: Codsworth (Stephen Russell), the Sole Survivor's robotic butler; Deacon (Ryan Alosio), a Railroad agent; John Hancock (Danny Shorago), mayor of the settlement Goodneighbor; Nick Valentine (Stephen Russell), a synth detective; Piper Wright (Courtney Ford), an intrepid reporter; and Preston Garvey (Jon Gentry), a resilient member of the Minutemen.

+The other six possible companions are Cait (Katy Townsend), an Irish-descended cage fighter; Curie (Sophie Simone Cortina), a robotic scientist; Danse (Peter Jessop), a Brotherhood of Steel Paladin; Robert MacCready (Matthew Mercer), a mercenary; Strong (Sean Schemmel), a Super Mutant sympathetic to humans; and X6-88 (David Paluck), an Institute Courser.

-Seven of the companions become romance options once they idolize the Sole Survivor, regardless of the gender of the player character: Cait, Curie, Danse, Hancock, MacCready, Piper, and Preston.
+Seven of the companions become romance options once they idolize the Sole Survivor, regardless of the player character's gender: Cait, Curie, Danse, Hancock, MacCready, Piper, and Preston.
+Though Curie cannot be romanced in her robot form, the Sole Survivor can do so once transferring her to a synth body.

 Story

-The story begins in 2077 in Sanctuary Hills, located near Concord, Massachusetts.
-The player character is at home with their spouse (Nate or Nora depending on the player character's gender), their son Shaun, and Codsworth, a robotic butler.
-A Vault-Tec representative admits the family into Vault 111, the local fallout shelter.
-Moments later, a news bulletin warns of an incoming nuclear attack as nukes have already hit New York City and Philadelphia, triggering the civil defense sirens and general panic.
-As the detonation occurs, the family evacuates to the Vault, where they are tricked into entering cryogenic tubes and frozen alive.
-After an unknown number of years, they are reawakened by two strangers, who murder the player's spouse and kidnap Shaun.
-The player is put back into cryogenic sleep and awakens again when the life support system malfunctions.
-The player, nicknamed the "Sole Survivor" of Vault 111, vows to avenge their spouse's death and find Shaun.

-The Sole Survivor heads home to find Sanctuary Hills in ruins.
-They reunite with Codsworth, revealing that 210 years have passed since the war.
-Codsworth suggests that the Survivor go to Concord for help.
-The Survivor finds and befriends Dogmeat, and assists the Minutemen faction in evacuating to Sanctuary Hills.
-The Sole Survivor travels to Diamond City, a fortified settlement based in the ruins of Fenway Park, where they meet Piper.
-There, they learn about a secretive organization called the Institute that has been terrifying the Commonwealth by kidnapping people and replacing them with "synths", synthetic humans indistinguishable from real humans.